NBISweden/fungal-trans/README.md

 then modify your configuration file so that the `jgi_account_info` parameter points to the file with your credentials.

+> [!NOTE]
-The `fungi_info` parameter specifies the path to a JGI Genome portal listing in HTML format.
-Previously, this file could be parsed directly from the URL https://mycocosm.jgi.doe.gov/fungi/fungi.info.html but this is not possible anymore because of a CAPTCHA introduced by JGI.
-Instead you can download this file in your browser and supply the HTML file with the `fungi_info` parameter.
+> The `fungi_info` parameter specifies the path to a JGI Genome portal listing
+> in HTML format.
+Previously, this file could be parsed directly from the URL
+> https://mycocosm.jgi.doe.gov/fungi/fungi.info.html but this is not possible
+> anymore because of a CAPTCHA introduced by JGI.
+Instead you can download this
+> file in your browser and supply the HTML file with the `fungi_info` parameter.

 The `fungi_genomes_file` specifies where to save information for genomes parsed from the `fungi_info` HTML file.
 This file will be available after a dry-run of the